STUDENTS FOREIGN LANGUAGE ANXIETY IN CLASSROOM-INTERACTIONS: A STUDY AT ENGLISH LANGUAGE STUDY PROGRAM UNIVERSITAS JAMBI

 Abstract

-This study investigates students FLA in classroom interactions and the reasons why students felt anxious about speaking English in class and how they coped with the anxiety.
-It also looks at a gender difference in the anxiety phenomenon and sees if females were more anxious than males in their interactions.
-The data were collected through electronic questionnaires delivered to 100 selected students at the English Language Education Study Program (ELESP), Faculty of Education, Jambi University.
-Adapting the models from Zhiping and Paramasivam (2013) and Woodrow (2006), the results displayed three dominant factors contributing to students’ English-speaking FLA, regardless of the gender aspect, were: (1) Fear of making errors or mistakes because of inadequate English mastery or proficiency (such as grammar, pronunciation, and vocabulary); (2) Fear of inability to create and organize ideas in English; and (3) Fear of having negative responses or corrections from the lecturers with the ratio of (73:71:64) respectively.
-There was a noticeable gender difference in the students’ anxiety, where females were likely to be more anxious than males with a ratio of (171:131).
+This study investigates students' FLA in classroom interactions, why they felt anxious about speaking English, and how they coped with the anxiety.
+It also looks at a gender difference in the anxiety phenomenon and sees if females are more anxious than males in their interactions.
+The data were collected through electronic questionnaires to 100 selected students at the English Language Education Study Program (ELESP), Faculty of Education, Jambi University.
+Adapting the models from Zhiping and Paramasivam (2013) and Woodrow (2006), the results displayed three dominant factors contributing to students' English-speaking FLA, regardless of the gender aspect, were: (1) Fear of making errors or mistakes because of inadequate English mastery or proficiency (such as grammar, pronunciation, and vocabulary); (2) Fear of inability to create and organize ideas in English; and (3) Fear of having negative responses or corrections from the lecturers with the ratio of (73:71:64) respectively.
+There was a noticeable gender difference in the students' anxiety, where females were likely to be more anxious than males, with a ratio of (171:131).
 Pretending to do something such as reading or writing was the most frequent strategy by males and females in dealing with their anxiety.
-The lecturers were expected to respond to the students’ FLA effectively and encourage the students to do their best in the classroom
+The lecturers were expected to respond to the students' FLA effectively and encourage them to do their best in the classroom.

 Keywords